RoastBeefSandwichCo/ripple-coins/README.md

  - To everyone who donates, contributes code, or has developed a module I'm using.
 In particular (and besides Ripple Labs in general), thank you Steven Zeiler and others for all your work on gatewayd, and freewil and company for node-bitcoin which has saved me quite some work.

 ##Donate
+  - Presently, raising funds for hardware upgrades.
+If you would like to donate hardware, please contact me directly!
   - BTC 1K2BZ3XxpRNiNissEHoVcrCv3tEqEsHP28
   - LTC LgaoNgSNxJwyno61edyRUz2ZKFkgPQYV5t
   - DOGE D7U9VyJsStZ23MPgTr2TxGLj4bdfs69b8e
   - Ripples!(XRP) rPyBms1XZtNbF4UFGgM1dDWTmtfDmsfGNs
   - Ironically(?), at least one dev is being paid in Stellars.
 Contribute those, too!
 User: ninobrooks